rodrigosapedroso/course_projects/README.md

 # Course Projects

-A centralized collection of all my Python programming projects and solutions from various online courses.
-The projects are organized by course or topic, showcasing my progress and skills in different areas of software development.
+A collection of all my Python programming projects and solutions from online courses, showcasing my progress and skills in different areas of software development.

 ---

 ## Completed Projects

-### Scientific Computing
+### Scientific Computing with Python Course

 **[Certification](https://www.freecodecamp.org/certification/rodrigosapedroso/scientific-computing-with-python-v7)**